RafalBanaszak/ShrinkLog/README.md

 ## ProjectProcessor
 The ProjectProcessor is a tool that processes the source code of the project.
 It performs the following steps:
 1. Checks all the project files and finds *LOG* functions.
-1. Analyzes messages and their arguments.
-Every log is encoded as a special sequence which will instruct the *LOG* function during runtime how to send a log.
+1. Analyzes string literals and their arguments.
+Every message is encoded as a special sequence which will instruct the *LOG* function during runtime how to send a log.
 1. For every special sequence a new tag is generated.
 The old tags inside *LOG* functions are replaced with the new generated tags (only when a message changed).
 1. The ProjectProcessor generates a header file with all the tags and their corresponding special sequences.
 1. The ProjectProcessor generates a map file which is used by the LogDecoder to decode the raw logs.